Hyperspectral imaging: Food processing

 A line scan push-broom system was used to scan the cheeses and images were acquired using a Hg-Cd-Te array (386x288) equipped linescan camera with halogen light as a radiation source.

 In the food processing industry, hyperspectral imaging, combined with intelligent software, enables digital sorters (also called optical sorters) to identify and remove defects and foreign material (FM) that are invisible to traditional camera and laser sorters.
 By improving the accuracy of defect and FM removal, the food processor's objective is to enhance product quality and increase yields.

 Adopting hyperspectral imaging on digital sorters achieves non-destructive, 100 percent inspection in-line at full production volumes.
 The sorter's software compares the hyperspectral images collected to user-defined accept/reject thresholds, and the ejection system automatically removes defects and foreign material.

-Hyperspectral image of "sugar end" potato strips shows invisible defects.
+A hyperspectral image of "sugar end" potato strips reveals invisible defects.

 The recent commercial adoption of hyperspectral sensor-based food sorters is most advanced in the nut industry where installed systems maximize the removal of stones, shells and other foreign material (FM) and extraneous vegetable matter (EVM) from walnuts, pecans, almonds, pistachios, peanuts and other nuts.
 Here, improved product quality, low false reject rates and the ability to handle high incoming defect loads often justify the cost of the technology.